dseomn/unimnim/unimnim/data/README.md

 # Combining mnemonics as a map from partial mnemonic (regular string) to a
 # combining code point (explicit string).
 The partial mnemonic is appended to an
 # existing mnemonic and the code point is appended to that existing mnemonic's
 # result, then normalized.
 Must be sorted by result, then mnemonic.
-This defines
+The original
+# map itself is not included in the result of combining by default.
+However, an
+# empty entry like `"" = ""` combines with the original map to produce that same
+# map, which is useful to produce both the original map and other things
-# a combining config named "main":
+# combined with it.
+This defines a combining config named "main":
 [combining.main.append]
+"" = ""
 "`" = "U+0300 COMBINING GRAVE ACCENT [combining]: à"

 # Combining mnemonics as a map from partial mnemonic to an array of regex and